git-town/git-town/website/src/commands/sync.md

 If the repository contains a Git remote called `upstream` and the [sync-upstream](../preferences/sync-upstream.md) setting is enabled, Git Town also downloads new commits from the upstream main branch.

+### Why does git-sync update a branch before deleting it?

+"git sync" can delete branches if their tracking branch was deleted at the remote.
+To do so while guaranteeing that it never loses any of your changes, "git sync" needs to prove that the branch to be deleted contains no unshipped changes.
+Git Town verifies this by diffing the branch to delete against its parent branch.
+Only branches with an empty diff can be deleted safely.
+For this diff to potentially be empty, Git Town needs to sync the branch first, even if it's going to be deleted right afterwards.